yuanqing/vdx/README.md

 $ vdx '*.mov' --format gif --fps 12 --resize 360,640 --speed 2 --trim 0:05,0:10
 ```

 By default, the processed files will be written to a directory called `./build`.
-To change this, use the `--output` flag:
+To change this, use the `--output` option:

 ```sh
 $ vdx '*.mov' --format gif --output './gifs'
 ```

-By default, up to 3 input files will be processed concurrently.
-To change this, use the `--parallel` flag:
+By default, up to 3 video files will be processed concurrently.
+To change this, use the `--parallel` option:

 ```sh
 $ vdx '*.mov' --format gif --output './gifs' --parallel 5